oracle-livelabs/developer/java-management/deploy-a-java-application/deploy-a-java-application.md

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-* You are using an Oracle Linux image on your host machine or compute instance for this workshop.
+* You are using an Oracle Linux image on your Managed Instance for this workshop.
 * Access to the cloud environment and resources configured in the previous workshop

 ## Task 1: Create a Compute Instance

-1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Signing into the Console](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).
+1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Sign In for the First Time](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).
 &nbsp;

 2. Use the **Create a VM Instance** wizard to create a new compute instance.
 The wizard does several things when installing the instance.